PaddlePaddle/PaddleClas/README.md

 <img src="./docs/images/joinus.png"  width = "200" height = "200" />
 </div>

-* you can also scan the QQ group QR code to enter the PaddleClas QQ group.
+* You can also scan the QQ group QR code to enter the PaddleClas QQ group.
 Look forward to your participation.

 <div align="center">
 <img src="./docs/images/qq_group.png"  width = "200" />